-- Note any debris or damage - Reclean the endoscope if debris is found
+- Note any debris or damage.

+- Reclean the endoscope if debris is found.

-- Assess the condition of the endoscope in accordance with facility policy to determine if repair is needed. - Do not use a damaged endoscope
+- Assess the condition of the endoscope in accordance with facility policy to determine if repair is needed.

+• Do not use a damaged endoscope.

-Internal: There are many areas in an endoscope, which can be inspected with a borescope including the:
+Internal: There are many areas in an endoscope inspectable with a borescope, including: